Supersedure Cells: Should You Leave Them? (UK)

 • Virgin queen mates and begins laying

-There may be a short gap in egg laying during the transition.
+There may be a short gap in egg laying during the transition, and that does not automatically mean the process has failed.

 How Supersedure Differs from Swarming